Available Positions | NYU Tandon School of Engineering

 New York University, one of the largest and most highly regarded private universities, is seeking to add several tenured/tenure-track faculty members to its Department of Civil and Urban Engineering in the Tandon School of Engineering.
 The department collaborates closely with other schools and centers of the university engaged with public health, urban informatics and planning, etc.

 Applicants should submit a cover letter, a current CV along with research and teaching statements, copies of three representative publications, and the names of at least three professional references.
 Recent teaching evaluations should be provided if applicable.
-Review of applications will begin on January 15, 2017, and will continue until the position is filled.
+Review of applications will continue until the position is filled.

 Senior candidates wishing to explore the opportunity are encouraged to contact the department Chair, Prof. Magued Iskander.